pmurphy316/homework_Unit_19_Siems2/class_2_Week_19_SIEMs_2_Homework_readme.md

   ![TODO: Update the path with the name of your diagram](Pictures/pic2.png)

    ![TODO: Update the path with the name of your diagram](Pictures/pic3.png)

+ If we look at this map, we can see a disproportionate number of attacks coming from Eastern Europe.
+After looking into the IP addresses of these attacks we can see they have come from two cities, Kiev and Kharkiv both located in the Ukraine.
+It is our recommendation to block all incoming HTTP traffic where the source IP comes from the cities of Kiev and Kharkiv.

 #### Question 2

 - VSI has insider information that JobeCorp will launch the same webserver attack but use a different IP each time in order to avoid being stopped by the rule you just created.